 Ryan Thomas '14- JV Coach

-Coach Thomas is in his third year as an assistant in the program and first picked up a lacrosse stick when he was in the 5th grade.
+Coach Thomas is in his fourth year as an assistant in the program and first picked up a lacrosse stick when he was in the 5th grade.
 He was a student at Servite from 2010 to 2014, where he was a part of Coach O’Leary’s first class of freshmen and started on Varsity for 3 years as both an attackman and midfielder.
 Once he graduated, he continued his playing career at Chapman University in Orange.
 While at Chapman, he was a member of the school’s first ever National Championship winning team in 2016.
 He graduated from Chapman in May of 2018 with a double major in Accounting and Business Administration, with an emphasis in Finance.

 After graduation, he began working at a public accounting firm in Irvine, while also pursuing his CPA license.
 Coach Thomas is happy to be back at Servite to help bring the program to the next level.
 He would like to give back to the next generation of Friar Lacrosse players and help them grow as players, teammates, and young men.

 Coach Coleman is returning for his third season as a JV coach.
 He graduated Servite High School in 2014, playing both football and lacrosse.
 He originally played midfield during his freshman and sophomore year but was asked to change positions his junior year to goalie because of team needs.
 His senior year, he was named team captain and finished Second Team All Trinity.
 He later went on to play at Whittier College as a goalie his freshman to junior year, ultimately winding back at midfield where he was named starter for the year.
 Coach Coleman wants to give back to the Servite Lacrosse Program since he is thankful for his time playing under Coach O’Leary.
 Tyler is part of a Servite family with his father Greg ’88, Uncle Garrett ’01 and his brother Chase ’19.